 Important Publishing widgets directly in the

 bottom area may suffice for simple use cases.
-A much more powerful approach is to publish a Builder Widget instead.
-It allows you to access the full power of the YOOtheme Pro page builder and create complex widget layouts.
+Using a Builder Widget instead will offer advanced possibilities and allow you to create more complex widget layouts.

 There are six